PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "There," said Boltac, and he released the mace.
 No sooner had he let go of the bejeweled head of the mace than the Troll collapsed to the rough stone floor as if it had been smashed there by the hand of an angry God.

-# here

-Food was talking.
-This confused the Troll.
-Food never talked.
-Sometimes food screamed.
-Sometimes food tried to poke the Troll with sharp things.
-Most of the time food ran away.
-But it never stood it's ground and talked.
-Since the Troll couldn't understand *what* any of the funny, squeaky words that were coming out of it's mouth, it tried to understand *why* food wasn't doing any of the things that it usually did.

-Maybe it was poisoned?
-That thought disturbed the Troll.
-Since he often ate people without bothering to peel them, his stomach was a cause of constant trouble.
-And, for reasons he couldn't understand, he had been eating quite well lately.
-Food had been easier a lot easier to come by since he had come to this cave.
-He didn't even have to go out and terrorize the countryside.
-And how had he gotten to this cave?
-He couldn't quite remember that part.

-Trolls weren't very good at thinking.

 # Aftermath of Troll #

-The troll lay pinned to the ground as if held there by a giant boulder.
-The creature looked less fierce now, eyes wide, shifting from side to side and whimpering a little.
+Pinned to the floor, the Troll looked much less fierce now.
+His eyes were wide, and shifting fearfully as he whimpered a little.
 His foul claw remained tightly wrapped around the silver mace.

 "What is that?" asked Rattick.